C++ and CMake

 ./build/myapp # run

-cmake_minimum_required should reflect the lowest version your CMake code actually requires.
-Set it to whatever you can realistically expect on contributor machines — bumping it later is a breaking change for downstream packagers.
+• cmake_minimum_required — lowest version your code actually requires.
+Set to what you can realistically expect on contributor machines.
+Bumping later = breaking change for downstream packagers.

 3. Targets